Ljfernando/Progressions/README.md

 # Progressions
-<i>Progressions</i> is a web-app the allows a user to find similar songs based on their chord progressions.
-You can either click on a given song or type in your own chord progression to find other similar songs.
+<i>Progressions</i> is a web-app that allows you to find songs that are similar based on their chord progressions.
+Users can either click on a given song or type in their own chord progression to find other similar songs.

 ## Chord Progression Similarity
-Since music is temporal by nature, we treat each song as a stochastic process.
-In particular, we use markov chains to create transition matrices for each song, where chord names represent a state.
-For simplicity, we stuck with a 1st-order markov chain, though music itself requires higher or variable order models to truly highlight patterns.
+Music is temporal by nature.
+This gives us the ability to treat each song as a stochastic process.
+A simple approach is to use [markov chains](https://en.wikipedia.org/wiki/Markov_chain) to create transition matrices for each song, where chord names represent a state.
+In this app we stick with a 1st-order markov chain, though a better approach may require higher or variable order models to truly highlight musical patterns.

 When a user clicks on a song, we calculate the euclidean distance of the respective transition matrix to all other songs within our dataset.
 Songs with smaller outcomes are ranked in ascending order and displayed on the web-app.
 The process is the same for when a user types in a chord progression.